UWCS/stardust/content/exec/gaming.md

 +++
-title = "Gaming Coordinator"
+title = "Gaming"
-weight = 6

-[extra]
-people = ["Raven Taylor", "Robert Barbu", "Lyon Fan", "Arda Ozden", "Sharvil Kadam"] plural = "Gaming Coordinators" email = "gaming@uwcs.co.uk"
 +++

-The Gaming Coordinator handles organising gaming events within the society.
+Responsible for handling organising gaming events within the society.
 This includes:
 - Organising & running Friday Night Gaming
 - Organising & running weekend-long LAN parties
 - Contacting and scheduling setup for LANs, such as room booking and power management